 Negative environmental impacts

 As global awareness on the climate change arises, in the ICT sector, the concerns on environmental impacts of the electric & electronic products, restriction of the use of hazardous substances and eco-design are increasing.
-Also, the Greenhouse Gas (GHG) emission by-products are generated from all life cycle of raw materials through materials processing, manufacturing, distribution, use, repair and maintenance, and disposal or recycling of products.
+Also, the GHG emission by-products are generated from all life cycle of raw materials through materials processing, manufacturing, distribution, use, repair and maintenance, and disposal or recycling of products.
 USN is not an exception in this aspect although it can be used in wide area giving positive environmental impact.

 (1) Use of hazardous materials